 Q: How does a wireless credit card machine function?

 A wireless credit card machine operates in a similar way as a countertop terminal, with the key difference being that they do not have to be plugged into a power source.
-They connect to your WiFi network or come with a monthly SIM plan that can link to 3G and 4G networks.
+Most wireless payment terminals connect to your WiFi network or utilize a built-in SIM card to access 4G LTE and 5G cellular networks for nationwide coverage.